noah-13/PyPremise/README.md

 pip install pypremise
 ```

-Currently, PyPremise directly supports Linux (Ubuntu) and Mac (Apple Silicon, the "M" processors).
-We are  working on a Windows port (also see "Native Code" section below).
+Currently, PyPremise directly supports Linux (AMD64/X86-64), Mac (Apple Silicon, the "M" processors) and Windows.
+See the section "Native Code" below for other platforms.

-## Documentation
+## Tutorials
+We provide several Jupyter Notebooks as tutorials.
+Ideally, you start with the "General introductory example" and then you can pick tutorials for more specific use cases.

 - General introductory example: [`general_example.ipynb`](./documentation/general_example.ipynb)
-- How to evaluate LLM outputs: [`LLM_outputs_examples.ipynb`](./documentation/LLM_outputs_examples.ipynb)
+- How to evaluate LLM outputs ([Spotlight](https://aclanthology.org/2025.acl-long.985/) usecase): [`LLM_outputs_examples.ipynb`](./documentation/LLM_outputs_examples.ipynb)
-- How to explain misclassifications: [`missclassification_examples.ipynb`](./documentation/missclassification_examples.ipynb)
+- How to explain misclassifications of NLP models (original [Premise](https://aclanthology.org/2025.acl-long.985/) usecase): [`missclassification_examples.ipynb`](./documentation/missclassification_examples.ipynb)
 - How to use word embeddings for more complex results: [`word_embedding_examples.ipynb`](./documentation/word_embedding_examples.ipynb)

-## Code Reference
+If you need additional help, do not hesitate to reach out to us!

+## Additional data loaders

 The file [`data_loaders.py`](./src/pypremise/data_loaders.py) contains helper functions for loading data from various sources such as token lists, NumPy-like arrays, or CSV files.
 If you want to load your own data, refer to this file for examples and supported formats.

 ## Native Code
 The core code of the Premise algorithm is implemented in C++ for efficiency and runtime reasons.
-You ca find it in the original [Premise](https://github.com/uds-lsv/premise) repository.
-You can use Premise without the PyPremise Python wrapper following the instructions there.
+You can find it in the original [Premise](https://github.com/uds-lsv/premise) repository.
+You can use the native version of Premise (without the PyPremise Python wrapper) following the instructions there.

 If you have your own compiled version of Premise (e.g. for a currently not supported platform), you can use it in PyPremise via the ``premise_engine`` argument of the pypremise.core.Premise constructor.
 Just use